📝 Breakfast & brunch calculation · ⏱️ 3 min read

 Seasonal variations and price fluctuations

-Coffee and milk prices fluctuate due to seasons and global markets.
-Keep this in mind:
+Coffee and milk prices swing like a pendulum due to seasons and global markets.
+Track these changes:

 • Coffee prices: can fluctuate 20-40% per year